Prologis Inc. (PLD) Shares Up Despite Recent Market Volatility

 JP Morgan gave a rating of “Neutral” to PLD, setting the target price at $130 in the report published on December 16th of the previous year.

-Volatility was left at 2.86%, however, over the last 30 days, the volatility rate increased by 3.21%, as shares sank -3.58% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -3.24% lower at present.
+Volatility was left at 2.67%, however, over the last 30 days, the volatility rate increased by 1.54%, as shares sank -1.72% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.87% upper at present.

 Insider Trading